Queens Court Drops Convictions Of 3 Men Wrongfully Imprisoned For 1996 Murder Of Off-Duty NYPD Officer

 “It’s not a mistake.
 They knew exactly what they were doing beforehand,” Johnson said.
 “They had all the documents to display exactly what they just uncovered.”

-An investigation was launched by Queens District Attorney Melinda Katz.
+That led Queens District Attorney Melinda Katz to investigate.

 In March, the men were released on their own recognizance.
 They had to wait and see if there would be a retrial or a dismissal.